-In order to develop the RFC Publication series the RSE is expected to develop a relationships with the Internet technical community.
-The Editor is expected to engage with the Internet technical community in a process of articulating and refining a vision for the Series and its continuous evolution.
-The RSE is expected to also engage with other users of the RFC series, in particular with the consumers of these documents such as those people who use them to specify products, write code, test behaviors, or other related activities.
+In order to develop the RFC Series, the RSE is expected to develop a relationship with the Internet technical community.
+The Editor is expected to engage with the Internet technical community in a process of articulating and refining a vision for the series and its continuous evolution.
+The RSE is also expected to engage other users of the RFC Series, in particular, the consumers of these documents, such as those people who use them to specify products, write code, test behaviors, or other related activities.